Exeter Observer is looking for occasional and regular contributors to help create and deliver our community journalism.

 We welcome contributions from aspiring or experienced writers, researchers, editors, photographers and video makers as well as people with social media skills who can help with content promotion.

 You do not need any special qualifications or previous experience of writing or journalism to get involved.
-We offer a range of resources and support to help potential contributors gain skills and confidence, including free community journalism training courses.
+We offer free training and education followed by ongoing support to help potential contributors learn skills and gain confidence.

 If you are interested in holding wealth, power and influence to account, are prepared to put time into investigating and reporting on issues that matter to local communities and have local insight or network connections then we’d like to hear from you.